Wizard-s-Chess/Wizards-Chess/README.md

 ![electronic image 2](/pictures/electronic2.PNG)

 ### Part 2 : Wiring
-To do this part please follow the schematic just below : it is recommended to start by soldering the resistances and then do the rest.
+To do this part please follow the schematic just below:

 ![electronic image 3 &](/pictures/electronic_schema.PNG)

 ## Raspberry PI and Arduino setup
 *This step assumes that Linux, python 3 and git are already installed on the Raspberry PI.*

 ### Part 1 : Raspberry PI setup

-Download the git repo
+Clone the git repo:
- 1.Create a folder on the raspberry PI.
- 2. Run the following command to download the repo:
+ 1. Run the following command to download the repo:
 `git clone https://github.com/Wizard-s-Chess/Wizards-Chess.git`

-Install the packages
+Install the packages:
+1. cd in the directory of the downloaded repo
 1. Run the following command to install all the packages `pip install -r requirements.txt`

 ### Part 2 : Arduino setup
-1. Download the arduino code on the Motors folder of the git repo (on the raspberry PI for instance) and flash the arduino with it.
-2. Connect (if not already done) with the an USB cable the raspberry PI to the arduino with the USB cable.
-3. Make sure that the arduino is connected to the COM5 serial port : this could be via the settings panel.
+1. Upload the motors sketch (found in the directory /arduino/motors) on the arduino via the arduino IDE.

 ### Part 3 : ESP32 Cam setup
-1. Download the code located on the ESP32 folder of the git repo.
+1. Connect the ESP32 Cam to the laptop via the USB to Serial adapter
-2. Flash the ESP32 Cam (with the same software as the raspberry PI).
+2. Flash the ESP32 Cam (with the same software as the arduino).

 ### Part 4 : Connect the raspberry PI to the ESP32 cam wifi
 Once the ESP32 Cam is set up a new wifi is available to connect on.
 Connect to this wifi on the raspberry PI.

+### Part 5 : Connect the raspberry PI to arduino
+You can connect the raspberry pi to the arduino either via a USB cable or directly the the pi's uart ports in the GPIO.
+Either way, you have to change the location of the chosen serial port in the 'PhysicalBoard.py' file.

 ## Run the project

-Once everything is done until now.
-The program can be run via from the command line (the command line must be in the right folder) : python `main.py`
+Once everything is done, the program can be run via from the command line.
+To launch the main program on the raspberry pi, you have to get in the "Main Firmware" directory and run

+`python -O WizardsChess.py`

 ## Members :